 Theatres at Risk Capacity Building Programme

-Theatres Trust has launched the Theatres at Risk Capacity Building Programme, a new fund supported by The Pilgrim Trust, Historic England, and Swire Charitable Trust
+Theatres Trust has launched a second round of the Theatres at Risk Capacity Building Programme, a new fund supported by The Pilgrim Trust, Historic England, and Swire Charitable Trust

-We are aware of the challenges faced by the theatres on our Theatres at Risk in raising funding for the early stage concept and viability works and for organisational support.
+We are aware of the challenges faced by the theatres on our Theatres at Risk Register in raising funding for the early stage concept and viability works and for organisational support.
 These first stages of a project provide the foundations for both project and organisation, and give necessary support to enable progress on the long journey to restore, reopen or revitalise the theatres.

-The Capacity Building Programme is only open to those theatres on our Theatres at Risk and the community and campaign groups that support them.
+The Capacity Building Programme is only open to those theatres on our Theatres at Risk Register and the community and campaign groups that support them.
 Local authorities who are currently involved in projects to support their local Theatre at Risk or who have a clear plans and ambitions to progress such a project are also eligible for funding.

 This is not a fund that will support the capital works themselves but is intended to support the groups working with the buildings to commission expert support and acquire the skills and knowledge to push the project forward.

 The type of support that might be funded includes:

 - Viability studies and options appraisals